luvnft/bitcoinr/_pages/campulung.md

 > 👉 [Complete details](https://connect.garmin.com/modern/activity/7472617145)

-Funny enough each time I come back to Câmpulung I walk more or less the same route as this Bitcoin Run and I take pictures.
+Funny enough, once a year when I come back to Câmpulung, I walk more or less the same route as this Bitcoin Run, and I take pictures.
 Here are some pictures from this particular bitcoin run.

 ## Bitcoin Run City Tour Pictures